HansPueschel/Hominin-div-time-evolution/README.md

 3) the .csv files are tables with information about body mass, brain mass and PEQ of the taxa of interest of the paper.
 These are necessary to run the R scripts contained in R_scripts_TED_hominin.Rmd.

-4)The _post_tc_trees.txt files are files that contained total of 9002 time-calibrated posterior trees sampled for each one of the four analyses.
+4) The _post_tc_trees.txt files are files that contained total of 9002 time-calibrated posterior trees sampled for each one of the four analyses.
 These are necessary for point 5) of the script in R_scripts_TED_hominin.Rmd.
 You can also obtain these files if you replicate the full analysis using the nexus files in MrBayes, and then using the code in the point 5) of R_scripts_TED_hominin.Rmd with the .t and .p files.

 5) The R_scripts_TED_hominin.Rmd contains all the scripts necessary to replicate this study.